Whatsapp WHATSAPP

 Source

-• Completion of secondary school is required.
+• Completion of secondary school.

-• Experience in child care is required.
+• Experience in child care.

 Take this free assessment online to determine your eligibility for immigration.

-Canada offers multiple options for prospective immigration candidates to study, work and settle permanently.
+Canada offers multiple options for prospective immigration candidates to study, work, and settle permanently.

 We’ve listed the top 4 ways for you to migrate to Canada as an early childhood educator:

-• Express Entry system;
+Express Entry system;

-• Provincial Nominee Program;
+Provincial Nominee Program;

-• Rural and Northern Immigration Pilot; and
+Rural and Northern Immigration Pilot; and

-• Atlantic Immigration Pilot.
+Atlantic Immigration Pilot.

 Early childhood educators are classified as level B as per the National Occupation List, making them eligible to qualify and apply for any program under the Express entry system.

-The points-based system assesses every registered profile on age, education, work experience, language proficiency in English or French.
+The points-based system assesses every registered profile on age, education, work experience, and language proficiency in English or French.
 The evaluated profiles are further ranked following the Comprehensive Ranking System (CRS).

-IRCC conducts Express Entry nomination draws every fortnight to issue invitations to apply (ITAs) for permanent residency to highest-ranking candidates.
+IRCC conducts Express Entry nomination draws every fortnight to issue invitations to apply (ITAs) for permanent residency to the highest-ranking candidates.

-Other immigration-heavy provinces like Saskatchewan, New Brunswick, Ontario, British Columbia, Alberta have fair chances of employment as Early Childhood Educators.
+Other immigration-heavy provinces like Saskatchewan, New Brunswick, Ontario, British Columbia, and Alberta have fair chances of employment as Early Childhood Educators.

 Top Canadian Provinces That Need Early Childhood Educators & Assistants